 Challenge students to bring in a photo of themselves reading to someone, be it younger siblings, older relatives, or even the family pet.
 The photographs can be used to create a display to promote reading in different contexts – and you could even give a prize for the best picture.

-Grainne Hallahan has been teaching English in Essex for 10 years.
+Grainne Hallahan was formally an English teacher in Essex for 10 years.
 She is part of the #TeamEnglish Twitter group